Are you confused about LAMP, LEMP, MEAN, XAMPP, WAMP, and AMPPS stack terminology?

 The mean stack is MongoDB, Express, Angular, and Node.js.

-MongoDB is the NoSQL database, and Express is the web framework that runs on node, Angular is the client-side development platform, and Node.js is the execution environment.
+MongoDB is the NoSQL database, Express is the web framework that runs on node, Angular is the client-side development platform, and Node.js is the execution environment.
 Together, they can be used to build awesome web applications.

 MEAN stack is more searched and popular than the LAMP stack.